rfongls/HCAT-CODESET-APP/codexhandoff.md

 * If a new codeset template is added, this agent should confirm if a corresponding `.md` definition exists and validate it first.
 * This agent acts as a **single source of truth** for how `MAPPED_STD_DESCRIPTION` and formulas behave in the UI.
+* When a mapped description is chosen, the agent ensures the `SUB_DEFINITION` cell contains `STANDARD_CODE^STANDARD_DESCRIPTION`.
+  The workbook may label this column as either `SUB_DEFINITION` or `SUBDEFINITION`.
+* `SUB_DEFINITION` is read-only and auto-populated. `MAPPED_STD_DESCRIPTION` pulls its options from `STANDARD_DESCRIPTION`, and selecting a value automatically fills the `SUB_DEFINITION` cell with the code and description pair.
+* Rows lacking entries for both `CODE` and `DISPLAY VALUE` remain visible so the full list of `STANDARD_CODE` and `STANDARD_DESCRIPTION` values is viewable; their `MAPPED_STD_DESCRIPTION` and `SUB_DEFINITION` cells start blank until a value is chosen.
+* The application parses the workbook once and renders only the requested sheet, fetching other tabs on demand to avoid UI hangs on large files.
+* Tables stretch to their natural width and include a vertical scrollbar so long sheets remain readable without shrinking columns.
+* Empty columns are preserved during parsing so each sheet's expected headers remain available even when no data exists for a column.
+* A dedicated export routine writes changes to a temporary file and atomically replaces the original workbook on disk, retaining the original name and formatting while also returning it for download if needed.
+* An import endpoint lets users replace the currently loaded workbook with a new file so EMR exports or offline edits can be pulled in without restarting the session.
+* The web UI scans the `Samples` directory for folders containing `Codeset*.xlsx` files and offers those parent folders as repositories so users can choose an existing workbook instead of uploading.
+* A comparison mode lets a second workbook be loaded from a repository.
+Its `CODE`, `DISPLAY VALUE`, and `MAPPED_STD_DESCRIPTION` columns appear read-only alongside the active workbook.
+Users can end the comparison to remove the extra columns.
+* Repository and workbook listings are cached when the server starts, allowing users to immediately select a repository without waiting for a filesystem scan.
+* The interface shows a sidebar that lists validation errors, referencing the sheet and row for issues such as missing code/display pairs, required mappings, or duplicate codes.
+When no errors exist it displays guidance, e.g., "If CODE is populated, Display Value must be populated".

 ---